Conditionally perform a command.

 It is possible (though not a good idea) to create a string variable called %ERRORLEVEL% (user variable)

-if present such a variable will prevent the real ERRORLEVEL (a system variable) from being used by commands such as ECHO and IF.
+if present such a variable will override and prevent the system variable %ERRORLEVEL% from being read by commands such as ECHO and IF.

 If Command Extensions are disabled IF will only support direct comparisons: IF ==, IF EXIST, IF ERRORLEVEL